MarcialRosales/rabbitmq-tracing-guide/README.md

 Having **Firehose** enabled has a negative performance impact even when there are no bindings on `amq.rabbitmq.trace`.
 Furthermore, it has a significant performance penalty when we define traces.

-We run a performance test that shown a 65% throughput reduction.
+We run a performance test that shown a **5% throughput reduction** without any tracing only with tracing enabled.
+And a **62% throughput reduction** when we trace both, `publish` and `deliver`, messages.
 See details below:
 - RabbitMQ 3.7.6 running with Erlang 20.3.8.1 on a MBP (2,5 GHz Intel Core i7)
 - `rabbitmq-perf-test-1.1.0` used to simulate load and also run in the same machine as RabbitMQ
 ```